aghaeeyan/RDM/README.md

 **Bootstrap.py**: After obtaining the bootstrapped dataset, you may run this script to obtain the estimated parameters for that dataset.

-**CIcalculator.py**: This script calculated the 95% CI based on percentile approach.

 ## Data